Rescuers hampered by damaged roads, more rain in Indonesia - WTMJ

 LEMBATA, Indonesia (AP) — Rescuers were hampered by damaged bridges and roads and a lack of heavy equipment Monday after torrential rains caused multiple disasters on remote eastern Indonesian islands as well as in East Timor.

-At least 55 people have died and more than 40 are missing in Indonesia, and 11 deaths were reported in East Timor.
+At least 70 people died and dozens are missing in Indonesia, and 21 deaths were reported in East Timor.
 A tropical cyclone causing the damage is expected to continue affecting the Southeast Asian nations for days while moving south toward Australia.

 Mud tumbled down from surrounding hills onto dozens of homes in Lamenele village shortly after midnight Sunday on Adonara island in East Nusa Tenggara province.
 Rescuers recovered 38 bodies and at least five people were injured, said Lenny Ola, who heads the local disaster agency.

-Flash floods killed at least 17 people elsewhere and at least 42 are missing, according to the National Disaster Mitigation Agency.
+Flashfloods killed at least 30 people elsewhere and at least 70 are missing in the province, according to the National Disaster Mitigation Agency.
+Severe flooding also has been reported in Bima, a town in the neighboring province of West Nusa Tenggara, killing two people and submerging nearly 10,000 houses.

 Relief efforts were hampered by power outages, blocked roads covered in thick mud and debris, as well as the remoteness of the area on an island that can only be reached by sea which is now surrounded by high waves, said the agency’s spokesperson, Raditya Jati.